Covered California Standard Benefit Plans

 Each metal plan will offer a choice of Copay Plan or Coinsurance Plan.
 Covered California Copay Plans are analogous to HMO plans, while Coinsurance Plans are PPO plans.

 Overall Design Themes

 - Simplicity: Consumers understand and prefer copays to coinsurance, so Covered California tried to substitute copays for coinsurance cost-sharing even within the coinsurance plans where possible (doc visits, emergency room, urgent care).

-- Prevention: In addition to a free (0 copay, deductible waived) annual doctor visit for preventive care, Covered California has added one doctor visit visit per year to treat an injury or illness for copay only with deductible waived.
-Deductible is waived for the first 3 visits per year in the Catastrophic Plan.
+- Prevention: In addition to a free (0 copays, deductible waived) annual doctor visit for preventive care, Covered California has added one doctor visit per year to treat an injury or illness for copay only with deductible waived.
+The deductible is waived for the first 3 visits per year in the Catastrophic Plan.